 -

-On the “Create a new export” page, click Deselect all to uncheck every Google product.
+On the “Create a new export” page, click Deselect all.

 -

-Scroll down the list of products and check the box next to Chrome.
+Scroll down the list of products and select Chrome.

 -